Matcha Patbingsu – Korean Shaved Ice Dessert (Super EASY!)

 The most popular and refreshing Korean summer dessert right at home!
 Milky shaved ice topped up with sweet red beans, cornflakes, chewy mini rice cakes, roasted shaved almonds, strawberries, a drizzle of condensed milk and some incredible creamy homemade matcha ice cream!

-Patbingsu 팥빙수 is a popular Korean dessert made of shaved ice topped with sweet red beans and possibly other toppings.
-Pat (팥) refers to the sweet red beans while bingsu (빙수) refers to the shaved ice.
-You will mainly find bingsu in summer since it is a cold dessert, trust me having this in the middle of a hot day feels INCREDIBLY REFRESHING.
+Patbingsu (팥빙수) is a popular Korean dessert made of shaved ice topped with sweet red beans and various optional toppings.
+The name itself gives away its essence: pat (팥) refers to the sweet red beans, while bingsu (빙수) means shaved ice.

 Do I need an ice shaver?

-But, if you don’t own any, there’s a simple method consisting in freezing milk in plastic bags and then roughly crushing the ice yourself (see instructions in the recipe below).
+However, if you don’t own an ice shaver, don’t worry!
+There’s a simple alternative: freeze milk in plastic bags and then crush the ice roughly yourself (detailed instructions are provided in the recipe below).
+This method works well and still gives you delicious results!

-- milk – I used semi-skimmed milk which is the type of milk I normally use for everything but you can substitute it with skimmed milk, full-fat milk or even 0-lactose milk.
-If you prefer to make shaved very traditionally, you could also simply freeze water (in which case, omit condensed milk).
+- milk – I used semi-skimmed milk, which is my go-to for most recipes.
+However, you can substitute it with skimmed milk, full-fat milk, or even lactose-free milk.
+If you prefer a more traditional approach, you can simply freeze water instead (in this case, omit the condensed milk).

-- sweetened condensed milk – sweet condensed milk brings this extra milky and sweet flavor to the shaved ice.
+- sweetened condensed milk – sweetened condensed milk adds an extra creamy, sweet flavor to the shaved ice.

 toppings: